 Bandoleaves: A bandoleaves is a living bandolier of leaves, vines, and plant fibers wrapping across one shoulder and around the torso, its roots attached to the leather (or heavier) armor over the bearer's chest.
-It acts in all ways as a standard defensive the, though it is more expensive as it also reduces the chance of arcane spell failure by 5%.
+It acts in all ways as a standard defensivathe, though it is more expensive as it also reduces the chance of arcane spell failure by 5%.

-No aura; CL 6th; DC: 22; Price: 700 gp + cost of armor
+Caster Level: 6; DC: 22; Market Price: 700 gp + cost of armor; Cost to Create: 350 gp.